adikari/dotfiles/README.md

 4. [Tmux]

 ## TODOS
-1. Add prompt to install script for optional functionality to be installed.
+1. Add detailed documentation about each functionalities
-2. Optional functionality: phpcs, fortune, ctags, phpctags, eclim
+2. Based upon optional dependency, disable some zsh plugins
-3. Add detailed documentation about each functionalities
+3. Remove hardcoded gitconfig and add prompt to set it up

 I am at the moment working on detailed documentation on each features that will be added by installing this project.